Published April 9, 2026 · Updated April 10, 2026 · 12 min read

 Final thoughts

 HappyHorse-1.0 matters because it has already done the hardest part of any new model launch: it made people care before it fully explained itself.
 It did that by winning visible blind-comparison contests against serious competitors.
 That alone would have made it notable.
-The unclear authorship, open-model branding, and timing only made the story more combustible (Artificial Analysis, 2026a, 2026b; happyhorseai, n.d.; Osawa, 2026).
+The anonymous launch, the Alibaba reveal, and the open-source promise only made the story more combustible (Artificial Analysis, 2026a, 2026b; Bloomberg, 2026; Sherwood News, 2026).

-As of April 9, 2026, the most accurate summary is this: HappyHorse-1.0 is a genuinely significant AI video model whose leaderboard performance appears real and impressive; its company attribution is strongly pointed toward Alibaba by current reporting but still unusually opaque; and its open-source identity is plausible and loudly claimed, yet not fully mature in the practical sense many users would expect from a settled open release (Artificial Analysis, 2026a, 2026b; happyhorseai, n.d.; Osawa, 2026).
+As of April 10, 2026, the most accurate summary is this: HappyHorse-1.0 is a genuinely significant AI video model whose leaderboard performance is real and impressive; it was built by Alibaba's Taotian Group Future Life Lab under Zhang Di; and its open-source identity is credible and loudly claimed, but not yet fully delivered in the form most users will eventually want (Artificial Analysis, 2026a, 2026b; Bloomberg, 2026; happyhorseai, n.d.; Sherwood News, 2026).

 In other words, HappyHorse is not just a new model.
-It is a question mark that learned how to sprint.
+It is a question mark that learned how to sprint — and has now taken off its mask.

 References